 - You might want your baby to stay in the room with you rather than in the nursery.

 - You might want to delay some tests so you can hold your baby and start breastfeeding right away.

 - List who you want to be there with you.

 Maybe you want family and friends in the room, or maybe you only want the baby's other parent or a support person like a doula.

 As you think about your plan, give yourself permission to be flexible.
 It's hard to know what will happen.
 The most important thing is to make sure you and your baby are healthy and safe.

 Signs of Labor

 Late in your pregnancy, your doctor or midwife will tell you what to do when you think you are in labor.
-Early labor can be different for every woman.
-At first, your contractions may not be regular, and they may happen only now and then.
+At first, your contractions may not be regular and may happen only now and then.

 You may have signs that early labor is not far off.